anon347/tot-q/README.md

 <!-- ABOUT THE PROJECT -->
 ## Towards Human-in-the-Loop LLM-enabled Domain Modeling

-We propose to improve LLM-enabled domain model generation with a refinement loop to improve the creation of the model with domain expert feedback.
+We propose to improve LLM-enabled domain model generation with a refinement loop.
 The workflow is organized in three main phases:

 1. **Initial Modeling Phase**: Start with a domain description to create a draft domain model.
 2. **Iterative Improvement Phase**: Refine the domain model via a Q&A feedback loop.